JetBrains/amper/docs/DSLReference.md

 ### Product

-`product:` section defines what should be produced out of the module.
+The `product:` section defines what should be produced out of the module.
 Read more about the [product types](Documentation.md#product-types).

 | Attribute             | Description                                 |